mtgmetaio/roadmap/README.md

 * [x] ~~deck history with periods and continue charts~~ [changelog 2020-01-27](https://github.com/mtgmetaio/changelog#2020-01-27)

 ## /tournaments
+* [ ] Show meta chart when in the same day as the event
 * [x] ~~Meta performance chart for events with more than top8 matches~~
 * [x] ~~Metagame share when more than top8~~